 I produced both songs using REAPER, as I had recently switched from Pro Tools.
 With Papillon I worked intensively for a full day, adding the fretless bass, editing the drums and enhancing the rhythm with some drum doubling and a new groove using a custom patch on REAPER, where I summed my trusted XLN Addictive Drums to Steven Slate Drums 5.
 I wrote a piano theme, refactored all the vocals effect following the same reverb I did use in the original version, and optimized all Gerald’s parts.

-I treated all the vocal tracks with my go-to set of multiple tracks running parallel compression.
+I treated Dan’s original vocal tracks with my go-to set of multiple tracks running parallel compression.
 LA-2A, a Vari-Mu (I’m currently using a premium Klanghelm plugin), an 1176 and a Fairchild.

-A couple of samples, a classic in my original productions, completed the remixes.
+A couple of samples completed the remixes.
 Land Of Kings features the exact TV announcement that I witnessed at sunup on the day of the referendum (see video above).
-Papillon references a well-known section of the maiden speech by Jo Cox — murdered by a far-right extremist a few days before the referendum — at the House of Commons.
+Papillon references a well-known section of the maiden speech to Parliament by Jo Cox, murdered by a far-right extremist a few days before the referendum.

-Simone Silvestroni / Bass, synth, drums, sound effects
+- Simone Silvestroni: bass, piano, synth, drums, sound effects

 © 2021 Remix produced and arranged by Simone Silvestroni and Gerald Duchene.